MARCO PIAZZIARGUS

 Six surfaces.
 A hundred eyes.

-The rail runs in this order; keep scrolling to walk it.
+The rail runs in this order; click through the rail to walk it.
 Under every surface sits the same command bar: type, pick a target agent, and the output streams back live.

 The whole stack on one screen: gateway health, agent heartbeat, the latest delegated task, vault pulse, memory mini.